future-proof-iot/RIOT/README.md

 Furthermore, we use this platform to benchmark and compare different secure IoT protocols stacks, for example as decribed in our [other publication on this topic](https://arxiv.org/pdf/2011.12035.pdf) comparatively evaluating DTLS1.3.

-## Prototype of Low-power Virtual Machines using rBPF
+## Low-power Virtual Machines using rBPF

 We designed rBPF, a register-based VM basedon extended Berkeley Packet Filters (eBPF).
 In our [publication on this topic](https://arxiv.org/pdf/2011.12047.pdf), we show that rBPF execution time overhead is tolerable for low-throughput, low-energy IoT devices.
 We further show that, using a VM based on rBPF requires only negligible memory overhead (less than 10% more memory).
 Compared to an alternative such as Wasm, rBPF is thus a promising approach to host small software modules, isolated from OS software, and updatable on-demand, over low-power networks.

 To try out this functionality, start with the [gcoap_bpf example](examples/gcoap_bpf).

-## Prerequisites / Required Tooling

-- GCC, and the specific flavour required for the platform.
-- LLVM/Clang

 ## Some Related Publications